thebernardlim/thebernardlim.github.io/_posts/2020-08-21-alibaba-cloud-associate-certification-guide.md

 - Certification
 ---

-# Alibaba Cloud ACA Cloud Computing Associate Study Guide
+# Alibaba Cloud Associate ACA Cloud Computing Study Guide

 ![badge](/img/posts/2020-08-21-alibaba-cloud-associate-certification-guide/aca-5.PNG)

-In my opinion, the ACA Cloud Computing Associate certification will be the one of the best ways to get an **introduction into Alibaba Cloud**.
+In my opinion, the ACA Cloud Computing certification will be the one of the best ways to get an **introduction into Alibaba Cloud**.
 It gives you an overall view of the most-used services within Alibaba Cloud and touches on basic cloud computing concepts.
 It should be the **first certificate** to attempt before proceeding to other certificates.

-Alibaba Cloud Certificate comes in a number of flavours, namely:
+Alibaba Cloud certificates comes in a number of flavours, namely:

 - Associate
 - Professional